plate of slow cooker corned beef and cabbage

 Corned Beef Health Benefits

-With corned beef, I try to focus on the good and not so much the less good.
-It is overall less fatty than pastrami because it uses a slightly leaner cut of beef.
-It has lots of protein and it is softer and more tender than beef that has not been cured.
+With corned beef, I focus on the good and not on the less good.
+It is less fatty than pastrami because it uses a slightly leaner cut of beef.
+It has lots of protein and is softer and more tender than beef that hasn’t been cured.
 Get the flats for a leaner cut of corned beef (see more below).

-The best part is that it gets my son to eat his boiled vegetables with the meat!
-The cabbage, potatoes, and carrots are eaten with gobs of mustard, a wonderful low-calorie condiment that is always on hand.
+The best part is that my son to eat his boiled vegetables with the meat!
+The cabbage, potatoes, and carrots are eaten with gobs of mustard, a tasty low-calorie condiment.

 corned beef brisket point in slow cooker with water and seasonings